D-B-Yesen-Binuwara/D-B-Yesen-Binuwara/README.md

 ## 🚀 What I'm Working On

-* 🔭 Building scalable full-stack applications
+* 🔨 Building scalable full-stack applications
-* 🌱 Improving my software engineering and system design skills
+* 🌱 Improving software engineering and system design skills
-* 💡 Exploring cloud technologies and modern development practices
+* ☁️ Exploring cloud technologies and modern development practices
 * 🤝 Open to collaborating on interesting software projects

 ---